matteocorti/check_ssl_cert/README.md

    -A,--noauth                     ignore authority warnings (expiration only)
+      --altnames                   matches the pattern specified in -n with alternate names too
+      --check-ciphers grade        checks the offered ciphers
-      --altnames                   matches the pattern specified in -n with alternate names too -C,--clientcert path            use client certificate to authenticate --clientpass phrase          set passphrase for client certificate.
+      --check-ciphers-warnings     critical if nmap reports a warning for an offered cipher -C,--clientcert path            use client certificate to authenticate --clientpass phrase          set passphrase for client certificate.
    -c,--critical days              minimum number of days a certificate has to